SadeghMSalehi/gradworks/itkProjects/prun_usage.md

 	* Compute an entropy image from a set of given images
 	* *ex)* `--entropyImage -o output.nrrd input1.nrrd input2.nrrd ...`
 * --test
 	* Run in a test mode.
 The test mode is context sensitive depending on the given argument.
-If `--entropyImage` is given, it will automatically provide a set of input images and produce an output into a specific directory.
+For example, if `--entropyImage --test` is given, it will automatically provide a set of input images and produce an output into a specific directory.
 * --help
 	* print this message